ERICKJLLO/erickjllo/README.md

 <h1 align="center">Jhon Erick Jaramillo Restrepo</h1>
 <p align="center">
-  Estudiante de Ingeniería de Sistemas y Computación Científica<br>
+  Systems Engineering and Scientific Computing Student<br>
-  Universidad de Medellín | Medellín, Colombia
+  University of Medellín | Medellín, Colombia
 </p>

 ---

-### 🧠 Sobre mí
+### 🧠 About Me

-- 🎓 Estudiante enfocado en la ingeniería de sistemas con un interés creciente en programación y computación científica.
+- 🎓 I'm a student focused on systems engineering with a growing interest in programming and scientific computing.
-- 🤖 Me apasiona la robótica, trabajando con VEX EDR y control de robots en el mundo real, utilizando tecnologías como RobotC.
+- 🤖 I work with robotics, specifically using VEX EDR and real-world robot control with technologies like RobotC.
-- 💻 Actualmente aprendiendo sobre hacking ético y herramientas de seguridad informática como Kali Linux.
+- 💻 Currently learning about ethical hacking and cybersecurity tools like Kali Linux.
-- 🔬 Siempre buscando aprender más sobre nuevas tecnologías y aplicar mis conocimientos en proyectos reales.
+- 🔬 Always looking to explore new technologies and apply my knowledge in real projects.

 ---

+### 🤓 Fun Facts About Me

+- 🧠 I like taking things apart just to understand how they work (and sometimes putting them back together).
+- 🛠️ I enjoy solving real-world problems through code, even if it means staying up late.
+- 🤖 I work a lot with robotics and find debugging robots a practical and interesting challenge.
+- ☕ I don’t drink coffee — yes, I’m getting through engineering without caffeine.

+---

-### 🛠️ Lenguajes y Herramientas
+### 🛠️ Languages & Tools

 <p align="center">
   <a href="https://www.python.org/">